 - Measure and monitor the types and frequency of these occurrences.

 - Use appropriate analytical methods to understand the contributing factors.

 - Identify and implement solutions or interventions that are designed to prevent recurrence and reduce risk of harm.

 - Have mechanisms in place to mitigate consequences of harm when it occurs.

 To develop a more in-depth understanding of the care delivered to patients, chart audits, incident analyses and prospective analyses can be helpful in identifying quality improvement opportunities.
-Links to key resources for analysis methods are included in Resources for Conducting Incident and/or Prospective Analyses section of the Introduction to the Hospital Harm Improvement Resource.
+Links to key resources for conducting chart audits and analysis methods are included in the Hospital Harm Improvement Resource.